Dr Sarita Robinson

-Sarita is the Deputy Head for the School of Psychology and Computer Science, leading on student experience and teaching strategies.
+Sarita is a Deputy Head, leading on student experience and teaching strategies.
 Sarita’s research interests mainly focus on cognitive neuropsychology and psychobiology in relation to people in survival situations.
 Sarita is also interested in the link between dental health and Alzheimer’s disease, the health benefits of Green space and Post-Traumatic Growth after trauma.
 Sarita is also passionate about science communication and undertakes extensive public engagement work.

 Sarita is passionate about enhancing the student experience and making sure that all students succeed, regardless of their backgrounds.
 She provides strategic leadership across the School to ensure that all students are able to benefit from the opportunities that Higher Education offers.
 Sarita also provides leadership regarding curriculum design and teaching for the School and works closely with colleagues to implement appropriate pedagogic strategies.
 Sarita has oversight of the School’s Early Interventions Strategy and Retention Programme and works closely with the Year Leads and Student Coaches.
 Sarita also chairs the School’s Teaching and Learning group, and co-leads on the implementation of Athena Swan strategies.
 Working across the university Sarita is the co-chair of the Women’s Network and contributes to the REF Equality Impact Assessment group as well as leading on trans awareness initiatives.
 Sarita maintains an active research portfolio with her research interests broadly located within the domain of health and cognitive psychology, looking at the impact of acute environmental events on health and well-being.
 Specifically Sarita is interested in human responses to life-threatening events.
 Sarita also undertakes a wide range of public engagement activities and frequently comments on news stories in the press and on TV.